flaneurette/Auto-enable-UFW/README.md

 Checks every 5 minutes if the UFW firewall is running.

-If UFW is missing, installs it.
+- If UFW is missing, installs it.

-If UFW is installed but inactive, enables it.
+- bIf UFW is installed but inactive, enables it.

-Only sends an email notification to the site owner if something fails or UFW had to be installed/enabled.
+- Only sends an email notification to the site owner if something fails or UFW had to be installed/enabled.

 You can customize the email address directly in the script.